-- 7.2.2.If a member is assessed probation or suspension, he or she must serve the full term of the penalty while his or her iRacing membership is active. - 7.2.3.Regardless of any Protests, Appeals or Penalties assessed, iRatings, ttRatings and Safety Ratings will not be adjusted.
+- f.
+Suspended from all services offered by iRacing.com - 7.2.1.4.
+Indefinite revocation of membership.
+(May be appealed in accordance with Section 9) - 7.2.2.If a member is assessed probation or suspension, he or she must serve the full term of the penalty while his or her iRacing membership is active. - 7.2.3.Regardless of any Protests, Appeals or Penalties assessed, iRatings, ttRatings and Safety Ratings will not be adjusted.